josue-rojas/job-search/README.md

 - ....
 Run `npm run dev` runs the script as is
 - jobs might not show up (working on adding a front end piece) but you can view them on sqlite using the queries from `Queries.md`

+Running scrape
+- on `server/scrape.ts` the bottom function runs the different scrapes
+- you can change the source and options for each scrape
+- you can check `server/sources/$SOURCE` for specific options a scrape configuration takes.
+- after making changes (or not) you can run `npm run scrape` to start scraping process.

+# Adding more sources
+- create another file in `server/sources/`
+- extend the base `SourceBase` class
+- implement fetch (does the main scrape or fetch from an api)
+- implement mapData - takes in the fetch data return the expected `SourceData`
+- implement `getSourceName` - used for storing into sqlite db
+- implement `name` - a string name for the source
+- test using the `server/scrape.ts`

 ## Notes
 Url Structure
 (Note: these arent all the query params that may exist it's just the ones that we have documented.
 They are subject to change by LinkedIn)